chestdb/chestdb.github.io/faq.md

 ## Where are my chests stored?

 Chests are stored in files inside the directory specified by `Chest.rootPath`.
-Usually, that's the same directory from where your program is run.
+Usually, that's the directory from where your program is run.

 ## Is Chest type-safe?

-Yes, it's completely type-safe.
+Yes, it is.
 You need to register types before though.

 ## Can objects contain cycles?